chris-ali/nisshi/README.md

 # Nisshi
 ### (Japanese for Log)

 A simple logbook application for pilots to log flights and for maintenance or repairs to be recorded per vehicle.
-Provides for a unified location for simulated and real flights to be logged.!
+Provides for a unified location for simulated and real flights to be logged.

 ![NisshiDashboard](https://user-images.githubusercontent.com/15899769/212988266-8a0f240b-ef8d-42da-84ef-5a2010992062.png)